 Finding ways to manage work and everyday life stress is a part of healthy living, walking is a great way to do this!
 Walking outside allows time in nature and exercise to reduce mental health conditions such as anxiety and depression.
 Walking with colleagues, friends, or family is also a great way to stay connected.
 Exercise in general helps to reduce stress and walking is simple and easy to add to your daily routine.

 On your next walk, observe the scenery, the trees, and the flowers, or listen to birds.
 If you are close to traffic, tune into your favourite music playlist, podcast, or audiobook for entertainment.

-Walking to reduce the risk of future injuries
+reduce the risk of future injuries

 Walking is a great way to maintain your cardiovascular and respiratory system functioning.
 Regular walking improves balance and coordination which helps prevent falls.
 Walking is also a great way to help prevent MSK (musculoskeletal) injuries by increasing the flexibility and mobility of our joints through a low-impact activity.

 Preparing for your walk: